salif/linkita/README.md

 username = "Your username"
 gender = "female" # or "male"

-# Set if you a Fediverse account.
-Example for "@user@mastodon.social"
+# Set if you have a Fediverse account.
+Example for @user@mastodon.social:
 [extra.profiles.your_username.open_graph.fediverse_creator]
 # Your Fediverse handle
 # handle = "user"